 Up on a hill just about Amador City you’ll find Wine Tree Farm.
 The wines are unique as the winemaker focuses on using a few varietals and mixing them different ways to create different flavor profiles.

 A cute bakery right in downtown.
 Grab a coffee and pastry in the morning or a sandwich for lunch.
-The old house it is in makes a perfect spot to relax.
+The old house

 With a few dozen wineries, it is hard to go wrong in the Shenandoah Valley.
 Tucked up a little north of Amador City and just a few miles further than Plymouth.
 Here you blend two beautiful types of landscape, vineyards and agricultural, making gorgeous views.
 This is a great area to tour wineries since there are many within a short drive of each other and enough diversity that you can always add some new ones into your route.